CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-CLI-User-Guide/CLI-Early-Access-Features.md

 features that provide advanced access to new functionality before it becomes generally available.
 Two features are available as early access features in NetQ 2.3.0:

 - Detailed `netq check` validation output (CLI only), described here
-- Topology view (GUI Cloud deployments only), refer to [UI Early Access Features](../../Cumulus-NetQ-UI-User-Guide/Monitor-Network-Performance/UI-Early-Access-Features/)
+- Topology view, refer to [UI Early Access Features](../../Cumulus-NetQ-UI-User-Guide/Monitor-Network-Performance/UI-Early-Access-Features/)

 These features are bundled into the `netq-apps` package; there is no specific EA package like there typically is with Cumulus Linux.